Beyond SEO vs GEO: How Nashville Businesses Should Actually Measure AI Traffic Impact

 What Nashville Industries Should Expect

-Moderate AI traffic (1-5%):
+Moderate AI traffic:

 Professional services sit in this middle zone.
-Nashville’s law firms, accounting practices, and consulting shops will see some AI traffic—especially for research-phase queries.
+Nashville’s law firms, accounting practices, and consulting shops tend to see some AI traffic—especially for research-phase queries.
 Someone asking “what questions should I ask a divorce attorney” might start with ChatGPT.
 But when they’re ready to hire, they’ll Google “divorce attorney Nashville” and click the Local Pack.

 Why?
 Intent and urgency.
 When your AC dies on an August afternoon in Brentwood, you’re not having a conversation with Claude about HVAC repair options.
 You’re Googling “emergency AC repair near me” and calling the first number you see.